GeorginaCarlisle/inspiring-young-writers/README.md

 - Pointing me towards 'profanity-check' as a way to validate my writing inputs to prevent swear words and helping me to implement (alongside reading the documentation for profanity-check and Django documentation around validators).

+- Pointing me towards slugify as a way to create a slug, including giving an example of use.

 ### Other projects